 The following is information and useful tips to help team managers administer team business throughout the course of the season.
-If a topic or question is not addressed on this page, managers should contact the administrator for their age group, the vice-president, or the club president for guidance.
+If a topic or question is not addressed on this page, managers should contact the Manager Coordinator for assistance.

 The primary function of the team manager is to serve as the administrative arm of the team and to be the team's representative with the club.
 The manager will serve as the team contact with the Sporting SI Board of Directors, attend club meetings, oversee the team financials (these duties could be shared with another team parent), facilitate communication with the players’ families regarding all team business, work with the club registrar to register the team with Indiana Youth Soccer, enter the team in, and help coordinate, competitions for the team, secure lodging when the team travels, coordinate the team's duties and responsibilities for the Sporting SI Classic tournament, and coordinate other team functions as needed.
 A manager's duties run from the point they are selected by their team to be manager through the tryout sessions at the end of the season.

 All Sporting SI teams are sanctioned by Indiana Youth Soccer.
 One of the first steps managers need to take each season is working with the club registrar to register their team with Indiana Youth Soccer to obtain player cards and sanctioning form the state for play in the upcoming season.
 Once a team is set after tryouts (or the majority of the roster is set) submit player information to the club registrar, who is the conduit between the club and the state.
 The registrar will provide managers with the necessary tools to submit their roster.

 Team rosters and player cards are documents issued by Indiana Youth Soccer that provide proof that a team and its players are properly registered with the state for that season.